Food trip to an Italian Restaurant in Philadelphia

 The Department of Transnational Italian Studies is delighted to announce a field trip to L’Anima Restaurant in Philadelphia for a culinary experience led by professional Italian chef Gianluca Demontis.

 The tasting menu will include a three-course dinner of authentic staples in the Italian cuisine accompanied by soft Italian beverages.
-The chef will offer historical contextualization and explanation in Italian about the history and the making of the menu, and a Q&A will follow.
+The chef will offer historical contextualization and explanations in Italian about the history and the making of the menu, and a Q&A will follow.
 The event is organized within Luca Zipoli’s course “Intermediate Italian through Culture II” (ITAL B102) and is open also to students not enrolled in the class via RSVP.
 Limited seats are available.

 Please contact lzipoli@brynmawr.edu for RSVP and more information.